Microbiology at ISU

-- How does uropathogenic E. coli respond to and defend reactive oxygen and chlorine species?
+- How do uropathogenic E. coli respond to and defend reactive oxygen and chlorine species?

-- How does Pseudomonas aeruginosa respond to and defend reactive oxygen and chlorine species?
+- How do Pseudomonas aeruginosa respond to and defend reactive oxygen and chlorine species?

 - What is the role of inorganic polyphosphate in Pseudomonas aeruginosa-mediated killing of Staphylococcus aureus?

 - Investigating the killing mechanism of novel antimicrobial agents